panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 ### 4.3 TypeScript support

-Amazing, but enabling TypeScript support requires you to just name the React source file as `index.tsx` (`.tsx` extension instead of `.jsx`), and parcel automatically enables the support of TypeScript.
+Amazing, but enabling TypeScript requires just naming the React source file as `index.tsx` (`.tsx` extension instead of `.jsx`), and `parcel` automatically enables the support of TypeScript.

-So, at step 2 create a file `index.tsx` having TypeScript code:
+Create a file `index.tsx` having some TypeScript code:

 ```tsx
 // index.tsx